The Sysbox runtime enables the use of containers for several use cases that extend beyond microservices.

 Sysbox can be used to expand the capabilities of CI/CD pipelines.

 Many CI/CD frameworks use Docker containers as the unit of job execution.

-By using Sysbox, these job containers can now run Docker containers (Docker-in-Docker) or Kubernetes (Kubernetes-in-Docker).
+By using Sysbox, these job containers can now be used to build and run containers within them, and even to deploy Kubernetes clusters.

 Sysbox enables you to do this efficiently and with proper isolation, ensuring that multiple such jobs don't step on each other.